 Partly, this has to be driven by the rise of influencers and people getting rich for everything from dancing to playing video games to, erm, farting in jars online.

-But, there’s also a more concerted effort for Zoomers to learn about their finances, partly due to the rise of #fintok and investment tools leading a larger trend towards financial literacy
+But, there’s also a more concerted effort for Zoomers to learn about their finances, partly due to the rise of #fintok and investment tools leading a larger trend towards financial literacy and investment.

 In other words, Gen Z is hugely aspirational when it comes to securing their future, and very driven even if they don’t save every penny.